-HALL PASS POLICY
+ELECTRONIC HALL PASS POLICY

-The following will serve as guidelines:
+The following will serve as guidelines when using the electronic hall pass system:

-- 1. Students in the halls during class must have a hall pass issued by a teacher or administrator.
+- 1. Students in the halls during class must have an electronic hall pass issued by a teacher, office staff, or administrator.
 Habitual offenders will be disciplined and/or placed on restricted movement. - 2.
-Teachers who detain students beyond the normal period time limit will give a late slip to the student for admission to class. - 3.
+Teachers who keep students beyond the normal period time limit will give an electronic hall pass to the student for admission to class. - 3.
 Students should avoid asking for passes during seventh period unless it is an emergency. - 4.
-Students who wish to see their school counselors may obtain passes in advance from the school counselors stating the date and time of the appointment.
-Students should arrange appointments with the -School counselor secretary. - 5.
+Students who wish to see their school counselors may obtain electronic passes in advance from the school counseling offices. - 5.
 Students who report to the guidance office, library, nurse or anywhere else without receiving permission from their teacher are considered to be cutting class.
-Failure to obtain a completed pass before leaving an assigned area will result in a minimum of two (2) weeks restriction of hall pass privileges. - 6.
-A student wishing to be excused from class must have a pass from the teacher of the class the student is leaving and must contain the student's destination, the time he/she left his/her class, and the date. - 7.
-A student must have a pass when leaving a class for a destination other than the normal passing between classes.
-A pass must include a teacher's signature, student's name, destination, date and time the student left.
+Failure to obtain an electronic pass before leaving an assigned area will result in a minimum of two (2) weeks restriction of hall privileges.